Generic filters

 10 credits at Level 2 or above available through a range of subjects made up of 5 credits in reading and 5 credits in writing

-Numeracy & Literacy
+UE Numeracy & Literacy

 The Dean will contact you if you are going into Year 13 and have not gained the minimum literacy credits required for University Entrance (5 approved credits in reading; 5 approved credits in writing) and/or the minimum numeracy credits you require (10 credits at Level 1 or above).
 There are a range of subjects you can take which offer the reading and writing credits you need, and there are a range of ways in which we can support you to achieve the numeracy credits you need.
 Course outlines show which standards count for UE Literacy.

 Applicants to Auckland University are required to have gained a minimum of 17 credits in English at Level 2 and/or Level 3.
-If you do not meet this requirement but otherwise qualify for admission you are required to complete an academic English Language course during your first year of study.
+If you do not meet this requirement but otherwise qualify for admission you are required to complete an academic English course during your first year of study.

-Course Selection: other points to note
+Subject Selection: other points to note

-Choose your 2023 subjects carefully.
-What you choose now is what the 2023 timetable will be based on.
+Choose your 2025 subjects carefully.
+What you choose now is what the 2025 timetable will be based on.
 If you change your mind later the subjects you want may not be available.

-Confirmation of subject choices – Year 12 & 13 2023
+Confirmation of subject choices – Year 12 & 13 2025

 • Your initial selection of subjects is provisional.